MartaMaciejewska/typingEffect/README.md

 Features
 ========

--Tailor-made solution for your messages - you can implement as many sentences as you need.
+- Tailor-made solution for your messages - you can implement as many sentences as you need.
--Props validation with prop-types lib
+- Props validation with prop-types lib
 - infinite-mode - you can choose your messages to be displayed in an infinite loop.

 Contribute